Simmons Bank Liberty Stadium: Oilers

 In 1997, the NFL's Houston Oilers announced that they would play two seasons in Memphis as the Tennessee Oilers before the Adelphia Coliseum, their new stadium in Nashville (now Nissan Stadium), was completed in time for the 1999 season.
 The largest stadium in Nashville at the time, Vanderbilt Stadium, then seated only 41,000 fans—too few even for temporary use.
 Vanderbilt University was also unwilling at the time to let beer be sold at games.
 Although the Vols' Neyland Stadium in Knoxville was slightly closer to Nashville, it was deemed too big (at over 102,000 seats) for an NFL team.
 Pepper Rodgers was named the Oilers' "Director of Memphis Operations."
 The team was to live and practice in Nashville, commuting to Memphis only for games.

 Although the idea seemed acceptable enough to the league and the team at the time, the 1997 season was a disaster, because of the lack of fan ownership for the temporary team.
 Many Memphians wanted nothing to do with a team which would be lost in two years —especially to longtime rival Nashville.
 For their part, Nashvillians were skittish about having to drive 210 mi to see "their" team play.
 In an unfortunate coincidence, Interstate 40 was undergoing extensive repairs just east of Memphis at the time.
-This lengthened the normal three-and-a-half hour drive from Nashville to Memphis to five hours or longer.
+This lengthened the normal three hour drive from Nashville to Memphis to five hours or longer.
 As a result, the Oilers played before some of the smallest home crowds seen in the NFL since the 1950s for most games, and the visiting teams often seemed to have more supporters than the Oilers.

 Even though none of the Oilers' first seven games attracted more than 27,000 people, Oilers' owner Bud Adams was initially willing to stick it out in Memphis for one more season.
 However, that changed with the only game that drew more fans than could have comfortably been accommodated at Vanderbilt, the year's final game against the Pittsburgh Steelers.
 While 50,677 people showed up, the great majority of them (three-fourths of the crowd, by one estimate) were Steeler fans.
 Adams was so disgusted that he ripped up the Memphis agreement a year early in favor of playing at Vanderbilt in 1998.